tonymamo/getpackup/src/pages/blog/2020-09-30-ten-backcountry-ski-touring-tips-and-hacks.md

 Dry skins are fast skins.
 Be sure to pack some skin wax to save your day, or the day of your friends, when things come to a gluey halt.
 Skin wax coats the fibres of your skins with a hydrophobic layer, keeping things light and dry when things get wet and gloppy.

+`<iframe width="560" height="315" src="https://www.youtube.com/embed/1no7kQGmc24" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>`

 4. **Do your dishes!**

-Keeping with the theme of managing your gear during marginal snow conditions, a pot scrubber can assist in cleaning wet snow and ice out of frozen bindings, off of skins, and off of your ski bases when things get frustrating.
+Keeping with the theme of managing your gear during marginal snow conditions, [a pot scrubber](https://www.amazon.ca/MSR-Alpine-Dish-Brush-Scraper/dp/B00453MQXC) can assist in cleaning wet snow and ice out of frozen bindings, off of skins, and off of your ski bases when things get frustrating.
 The benefit of a pot scrubber over a plastic card, is that it comes with a rubberized scraping edge, a short plastic bristle brush, and won’t become brittle in the cold.
 Throw it in the front pocket of your touring pants.